Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

-Then I realized that the color of light infuses all other colors in the landscape, including the clouds.
+Then I realized that the color of light and the reflection of the blue sky affect all the colors in the landscape, including clouds.
 Nothing is true white in the sky.

 I use zinc white for mixing into colors, and titanium white in highlights.
-That’s because titanium white is very opaque and “kills” the colors faster, while zinc white is more transparent and allows me to keep the vibrancy of the colors while lightening them.
+That’s because titanium white is very opaque and lightens the colors very quickly, making them look chalky.
+Zinc white is more transparent and allows you to keep the vibrancy of the colors while lightening them.

 Be open to changes that are good for the overall composition of your picture.
 Your painting will not be hanging next to the reference photo, no one will know if the cloud was rounder or the trees were all the same size.

-Also, when painting from photo keep in mind that the camera alters color relationships.
+Also, when painting from a photo keep in mind that the camera alters color relationships.
 Dark areas look much darker in a photo; shadows tend to lose all the details.
-When observed in real life shadow areas are actually still showing much of their local color and variations.
+When observed in real-life, shadow areas are actually still showing much of their local color and variations.

 I thought I was using good size brushes.
 But I kept saying I wanted to paint loser.
 I was complaining that my paintings looked overworked.
 Then I understood: I needed to use bigger brushes.

-At the beginning of the painting your brushes should be the biggest, and become smaller as you approach completion of the painting.
+At the beginning of the painting, your brushes should be the biggest and become smaller as you approach the completion of the painting.

-Thinks bigger shapes, don’t focus on details until the very end of the painting.
+- Think bigger shapes and don’t focus on details until the very end of the painting.
 Paint general to specific.

-The Lightest Light is Much Lighter than You Would Think.
+7. The Lightest Light Is Much Lighter Than You Would Think

 This is another very important concept that I had a hard time understanding at the beginning.
 Yellow is a light color, right?
 So why was the yellow sky in my sunset looking like it wasn’t light enough?